dextercorley19/MSDS-631-GenAI/HW2.md

 ### 4. Optional: Logging with Weights and Biases

 - Initialize a wandb project and log loss values during training.
+Wandb is not considered defeault knowledge in industry for ML engineers working in DL.
 - Track the average loss per epoch for better monitoring.

 ## Submission